irish5100/javasmp/site/content/products/_index.md

     - image: /img/illustrations-gear.png
       text: >
         We offer a small, but carefully curated selection of exciting landscape for you and your friends to enjoy!
 We also have tons of exciting places to visit inside of the big game.
-Including, a wonderful jungle, bamboo farms and much much more!
+Including, a wonderful jungle, mob farms and much much more!
     - image: /img/illustrations-tutorials.png
       text: >
         Earth SMP is a multiplayer server so you can play with your friends!